 - Frozen foods and popsicles: If your baby is on solids, give mesh teethers with frozen foods inside.
 Don’t give baby foods that pose a choking hazard.
 It is a good idea to give popsicles to toddlers.

 - Massage: You can gently massage your baby’s gums with a clean finger or cold teething ring.
 It will soothe the pain.
 The babies might resist it, so impress them with some tactics.
+Some parents might resort to unconventional methods and that might work too!

 - Pain reliever: Give acetaminophen or ibuprofen for infants above six months of age to reduce the pain (4).
 However, do it only if your doctor prescribes the medicine.